Launching MSI 2030: ‘Your Body, Your Choice, Your Future’

 In Niger, only 14% of married women use a modern form of contraception and women have on average 7.3 children.
 Providing reproductive choice allows women and girls to break the cycle of poverty, educate themselves and contribute to improving their lives and communities.

-Therefore, over the next ten years we commit to serving at least 120 million women and girls with voluntary high-quality sexual and reproductive healthcare services, guaranteeing that 80% will be those with the greatest need – those left behind by health systems, adolescents, people living in extreme poverty and displaced communities.
+Despite the impact of COVID, our bold MSI providers are ensuring the pandemic will not get in the way of providing services – and we’re not slowing down.
+Over the next ten years we commit to serving at least 120 million women and girls with voluntary high-quality sexual and reproductive healthcare services, guaranteeing that 80% will be those with the greatest need – those left behind by health systems, adolescents, people living in extreme poverty and displaced communities.

 We recognize that reaching the youngest, poorest and most marginalized does not happen by accident, it means innovating, partnering to reach further, and specifically tailoring services.